lexingxie/cmLab/content/post/invert_random_walk_problem.md

 	Given PPR/RWR matrix $P$, find transition matrix $W$ and restart parameter $\alpha$, such that:

-	* $PPR (W, \alpha) \rightarrow P$
+	* $PPR (G, \alpha) \rightarrow P$

 	_Discussions_:
 	There are not one, but $n$ "steady" state vectors to consider now.
 This problem is no longer under-determined.
 This is useful when there're pair-wise statistics.
-It is not too difficult to show (although I did not have space to fit it into the paper at the time) that the solution $W$ is unique, details in the next post.
+It is not too difficult to show (although I did not have space to fit it into the paper at the time) that the solution is unique up to normalization, details in the next post.

 * **Other sensible formulations?**